InkDAO/gitbook/protocol-overview/content-publishing.md

 # Content Publishing

-Content publishing on decentralizedX turns your knowledge into permanent digital assets.
-Unlike traditional platforms that control your content and take large cuts, decentralizedX gives creators ownership and 95% of revenue (5% covers platform infrastructure like servers, IPFS hosting, and deployment costs).
+Content publishing on InkDAO turns your knowledge into permanent digital assets.
+Unlike traditional platforms that control your content and take large cuts, InkDAO gives creators ownership and 95% of revenue (5% covers platform infrastructure like servers, IPFS hosting, and deployment costs).

 ## What Makes Posts Different?

 Think of a post like a digital book that you publish and sell directly to your audience.
-Unlike Medium where the platform takes control, or YouTube that keeps 45% of earnings, decentralizedX takes only 5% for infrastructure—giving creators 95%.
+Unlike Medium where the platform takes control, or YouTube that keeps 45% of earnings, InkDAO takes only 5% for infrastructure—giving creators 95%.
 When Sarah publishes a smart contract guide, she's creating a permanent digital asset stored on IPFS, recorded on blockchain, priced however she wants—whether free for beginners or $50 for advanced content.

 ## The Three Phases